Skip to content

 Where Boba Tea Franchises Are Still Underserved

+The market is growing, but not evenly, and where it has already peaked matters as much as where it is hot.
 The 7,845 U.S. boba shops are not evenly distributed.
 Concentration is heaviest in California, New York, Texas, and Florida — particularly in metros with large Asian-American populations.
 But IBISWorld data shows the fastest industry growth is happening in the Southeast and Southwest, where franchise penetration has not caught up with consumer demand.

 Three signals that a market is underserved: